asimonov/FCND-Motion-Planning/WRITEUP.md

 #### 1. Does it work?

 The flight works beautifully.
+But with distance-based waypoints the drone movement along the path is jerky.
+I have improved here by making 'deadband' around waypoint a function of time and speed, see below.

 ### Double check that you've met specifications for each of the [rubric](https://review.udacity.com/#!/rubrics/1534/view) points.